gesteves91/artifact-fase-santos-23/README.md

 ### Open-Source Java Projects

-Our dataset is composed of the following systems and their source code can be found at the folder data/projects.
+Our dataset is composed of the following systems and their source code can be found in the folder data/projects.

 - Ant 1.7
 - Broadleaf 3.0